 In the Philippines, Handicap International delivers aid and services to the most vulnerable victims of natural disasters and runs ongoing disaster-risk reduction programs to help people with disabilities prepare for future disasters.
 Building the capacities of local providers so they can offer improved cardiovascular care is another goal.
-The organization currently employs 40 Filipino and four expatriate staff members.
+The organization currently employs 42 Filipino and three expatriate staff members.

 Handicap International has been working in the Philippines since 1985.
 The Philippines is one of the world's most disaster-prone countries.
 The typhoons and their side-effects, including landslides, storm surges and flash floods, are the most frequent and devastating natural disasters.
 In the past 20 years, natural disasters have killed more than 31,000 and affected more than 98 million people in the Philippines.
 They strike populations with violent force: Typhoon Haiyan hit the country in November 2013, and left 8,000 people dead, created four million displaced people, and adversely affected more than 15 million people.
 Since development in the Philippines is highly unequal, Handicap International's strategy focuses on the country's poorest areas, where the population is most exposed to disasters and conflicts, and where public services are lacking.
 As in many developing countries, diabetes and cardiovascular diseases are growing problems.

 The Philippines has ratified the International Convention on the Rights of Persons with Disabilities.
 Legislative measures have been in place since 1982, and a major law to protect people with disabilities was promulgated in 1992.
 It emphasizes their right to participate fully in society and to access training and employment, education, health and social services and public transport on an egalitarian basis.